hemangandhi/music-lang-js/README.md

 This is important since every note would have an envelope.
 In fact, "staccato" may just be a steeper "attack" with a slight "sustain".

-### OK, so Types

-To manage this, there's three types that seem to matter (at least for the way I'm dealing with notes).
-Theres:

-1. Floats
-1. Pitches
-1. Notes

-A `float` is just a number.

-A `pitch` is a mapping from a time to a frequency.
-This is for *one note* so it's a constant function unless the note is being played with one of the effects.

-A `note` has two functions: the `pitch` and a similar function for the amplitude.

-This allows the effects to compose with each other in a neat, known associative way.
+### The Representation

+Notes are a triple: `(duration, time -> [frequency], time -> [amplitude])`.

 ## Time

-Tempo, since I hardly understand it, will start off as a way to manage beats and manipulate BPM.
+Tempo, since I hardly understand it, will start off as a way to manipulate BPM (with a default of 60 bpm).

 ## The Language Itself

 *Work in progress*

-The language is a Lisp.
-However, there are a few undecided questions:
+The language is a Lisp in syntax.
+Technically it has the following mishaps:

+- It's dynamically scoped.
+- There's no macros.
+- There's no strings.
+- Everything that's not a variable is a symbol until the function it's passed to decides not to accept it.
+- Error handling doesn't exist -- errors only exist to aid my debugging.

+There are some questions (other than whether I have it in my heart to fix the mishaps).

 - How much to allow functions to do?
   - Do I even need real functions or would a handful of patterns suffice?